volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ![Netlify terminal instructions](/img/screenshot-2020-07-07-at-18.48.44.png "Netlify terminal instructions")

-In my case the URL is the following: `https://5f04a75593f5867055fe6f8d--vibrant-brahmagupta-1ba4c2.netlify.app`, your is going to be different.
+In my case the URL is the following: `https://5f04a75593f5867055fe6f8d--vibrant-brahmagupta-1ba4c2.netlify.app`, yours will be different.

 Make sure to check the website by opening it.